Amu Darya: Resource extraction

 Since March 2022, the building of the 285 km Qosh Tepa Canal has been underway in northern Afghanistan to divert water from the Amu Darya.
 Uzbekistan has expressed concern that the canal will have an adverse effect on its agriculture.
 The canal is also expected to make the Aral Sea disaster worse, and in 2023 Uzbek officials held talks on the canal with the Taliban.
 The Taliban has made the canal a priority, with images supplied by Planet Labs demonstrate that from April 2022 to February 2023, more than 100 km of canal was excavated.
 According to the Taliban, the initiative is expected to convert 550,000 hectares of desert into farmland.

 In January 2023, the Xinjiang Central Asia Petroleum and Gas Company (aka CAPEIC) signed a $720 million four-year investment deal with the Taliban government of Afghanistan for extraction on its side of the Amu Darya basin.
 The deal will see a 15% royalty given to the Afghan government over the course of its 25-year term.
-The Chinese see this basin as the third-largest potential gas field in the world.
+A 2019 study by PetroChina listed this basin as the third-largest potential gas field in the world.
+The deal collapsed prematurely in 2025 when the contract was terminated, two years after it was signed.